 - The shape of the sub frame facilitates easy hanging with a split batten.
 More on this hanging method is mentioned below.

 - It creates a much more complete, solid and perfect product.
 We tend

 to be perfectionist about the products we craft, and it’s pleasing to

 This is our preferred method of hanging artwork.

 You’ll need to attach a special shape hanging beam to your wall, which we can do if installing for you.

-When Should You Use a Bespoke Picture Frame?
+When Should You Use a Custom Picture Frame?

 - You require exacting control over the visual details.

 - The work requires special attention in its framing.
 For example if there are special size, preservation or weight requirements.

 - You’re looking for really special item that will last for years and attract comments from viewers.